 Maggie Anderson (M.Sc. student)

 Maggie is a graduate of Luther College where she examined the community structure of ground beetles in different habitat types.
-Maggie started in June 2021, and will characterize and quantify arthropod spillover events across different habitat boundaries.
+Maggie started in June 2021, and is examining arthropod spilloveracross different habitat boundaries with soybean using observational and mark-recapture experiments.
 In Maggie’s free time, she loves to play soccer, basketball, and card games.

 Jessica graduated from Central College in Iowa.
-For her Master’s project, she examines the impact of different land management practices such as border crops, fire rotation, and grazing on pollinator communities.
+For her Master’s project, she examined the impact of different land management practices such as border crops, fire rotation, and grazing on pollinator communities.
 In her spare time, Jessica likes to hike, back, play guitar, sketch, swing dance, and even has a black belt in Tae Kwon Do!
 For past research, Jessica studied the benefits of planting tall grass prairie for soil health in poor quality, marginal, agricultural land.
 In the future, Jessica wants to continue research at the intersection of agriculture and ecology; to quantify the efficacy of ecosystem services, and discover new agricultural solutions that will be sustainable for crops and wildlife.
-Jess is currently a research technician in the lab!
+Jess is currently the Pollinator Conservation Specialist at Prairie Rivers of Iowa.

 Hannah is a recent graduate of K-State and examined how variability in food resources within agricultural landscapes affects the fitness and physiology of lady beetles and biocontrol potential.
 Hannah likes working with her hands and spending time outdoors and hopes to use her interest in insects to further conservation and awareness of insect interactions with ecological recovery.
 In her spare time she enjoys reading, drawing and exploring new places and experiences through travel.
 Hannah is currently a PhD student with Dr. Julie Peterson at the University of Nebraska Lincoln.